MusculoskeletalAtlasProject/mapclient/docs/README.rst

 The updated html files can then be found in :code:`..\docs\_build\html`. :code:`index.html` is the entry to the documentation.

 If the user encounters any issues with the make command: Windows users should be using cmd.exe rather than any command line alternatives; macOS and Linux users should ensure that (GNU) make is installed.
+Otherwise, the problem is likely to be related to the installation of Sphinx.